lz-coder/repo-finder/README.md

- A simple cmd tool that search for git repositories and show infos about that.
+ A simple cmd tool that search for git repositories in a directory and show informations about that.

+ Used [chalkdart](https://pub.dev/packages/chalkdart) for the colors.